-- Concurrent Rezoning: The applicant has filed a concurrent rezoning application #REZ2017-00013 with proffers that provide for the proposed implementation of this comprehensive amendment.
-If the Planning Commission recommends approval to the CPA, staff is recommending approval of the concurrent rezoning. - L. Historical Commission Meeting The Preserve at Long Branch, CPA, was reviewed by the Prince William County Historical Commission at their regularly scheduled meeting on July 14, 2020 to review the expanded area of the Maddox and Sinclair Mill Preservation Area.
+K. Concurrent Rezoning: The applicant has filed a concurrent rezoning application #REZ2017-00013 with proffers that provide for the proposed implementation of this comprehensive amendment.
+If the Board of County Supervisors approves the CPA, staff is recommending approval of the concurrent rezoning.

+- L. Historical Commission Meeting The Preserve at Long Branch, CPA, was reviewed by the Prince William County Historical Commission at their regularly scheduled meeting on July 14, 2020 to review the expanded area of the Maddox and Sinclair Mill Preservation Area.
 Previously, on March 10, 2020 the Historical Commission recommended a military sites survey, any artifacts be curated with the County, and interpretive signage with content determined by the Historical Commission.
-On July 14, 2020 the Historical commission recommended the same as the March 10, 2020 recommendation.
-(See attached resolution) - M. Planning Commission Public Hearing The CPA application and concurrent rezoning have been scheduled for a public hearing with the Planning Commission on July 29, 2020.
+On July 14, 2020, the Historical commission recommended the same as the March 10, 2020 recommendation.
+(See attached resolution) - M. Planning Commission Public Hearing The Planning Commission held a public hearing on July 29, 2020, and recommended denial of the CPA through Res.
+No. 20-046. - N. Revised Submission Following the Planning Commission public hearing, a revised CPA application was submitted by the Applicant on September 8, 2020, that reduced the overall area of the AE, Agricultural or Estate going to SRR, Semi-Rural Residential, increased Parks and Open Space, and added a another access point to the project. - O. Board of County Supervisors Public Hearing The CPA application and concurrent rezoning have been scheduled for a public hearing with the Board of County Supervisors on October 20, 2020.
 The public hearing has been advertised and notifications have been sent.